Swarm Panel

 For a regular takeoff grid you can define the number of rows and columns, the exact number of drones and the spacing between them.
 Once you press OK, a rectangular grid is created with the specified parameters.

-If you wish to takeoff (and land) in layers, you can also define a more complex takeoff grid with slots, where each slot contains more than one drone with typically, but not necessarily smaller spacing (see the Drones per slot and Intra-slot spacing parameters).
+If you wish to takeoff (and land) in layers, you can also define a more complex takeoff grid with slots, where each slot contains more than one drone with typically, but not necessarily smaller spacing (see the Intra-slot parameters).
 With such a takeoff grid it will be guaranteed that only one drone will takeoff from (and land to) every slot at a time, using layered takeoff and land operations automatically.

 The Create takeoff grid operator also creates all Skybrush-specific collections (Drones, Formations, Templates) that you will need for your drone show, it adds the first "Takeoff grid" entry to the storyboard and also initializes your drones in the 3D Viewport editor.